Dighton Lawn Installation Services

 Dighton Municipal Ordinances for Installation Equipment Operation & Commercial Service Standards

-Equipment operation is regulated: permitted hours are 7:00 AM-7:00 PM weekdays, 8:00 AM-6:00 PM Saturdays, with Sunday restrictions (often no work before 9:00 AM).
-Noise and decibel limits apply, and holiday rules may follow Sunday schedules.
-Commercial installers must register with the Town Clerk, obtain Home Improvement Contractor registration for contracts over $1,000, and carry 1M minimum insurance.
-Traffic control and public notification may be required for work on municipal property.
-For safety and compliance:
+Equipment operation in Dighton is regulated, with permitted hours typically 7:00 AM-7:00 PM weekdays, 8:00 AM-6:00 PM Saturdays, and Sunday restrictions (often before 9:00 AM or prohibited).
+Noise and decibel limits apply, and holiday rules may mirror Sunday schedules.
+Commercial installers must register with the Town, hold Home Improvement Contractor registration for contracts over $1,000, and maintain 1M minimum liability insurance.
+Traffic control and public notification may be required for municipal road work, coordinated with:

 Dighton Police Department